 - Contact the Federal Trade Commission and create an identity theft report.

 - File a report with your local police and get a copy for your records.

 Verify your account information is up-to-date.
-Update your credit card information at MyADT.com or with the MyADT mobile app.
+Update your credit card information at MyADT.com.
 To ensure continuous security coverage, update your ADT® EasyPay account to keep your automatic payments on schedule.